How to Control Squash Vine Borers

 Your next option is to plant multiple rounds of seeds.
 Depending on the length of your growing season, if the variety has a short growing season (like most zucchini, but not pumpkins), you can plant seeds every couple of weeks to get fruit continuously.

 The next option is to catch them in the act.
 Since the moths are a daytime flying moth you can actually see them flying during the day.
-They are hard to catch since they fly quickly, but we found that with two people it’s possible to catch them.
+They’re hard to catch since they fly quickly, but we found that with two people it’s possible to catch them.
 What worked for us is one person uses a spray bottle of soapy water and sprays the moth continuously to slow it down or knock it to the ground, while the other person is ready to stick it to a stick covered in petroleum jelly (as seen in the photo above)

 One final option is attempting to do BT injections, however I tried this one year and wasn’t able to get it to work.
 The theory behind this is to inject BT from a needle into the stem of the plant to kill the larvae, but it’s difficult to do because the stem is solid, and you need to know exactly where the larvae are.
 BT is an insecticide that kills caterpillars.
 It is an indiscriminate insecticide, which means it will kill any caterpillar that comes in contact with the chemical.
 This means, if you aren’t careful, you can kill butterfly and beneficial moth caterpillars.
 Therefore, if you choose to use this option, do so carefully.